ejwillemse/BAN313/chapter6.md

 On Day 2 we again manufactured 150 products since we have a fixed 150-product production run.
 On this day our starting inventory level was 200 products, and we received orders for 225 products.
-Since we received orders for more products than we have, our ending inventory will be 0 products.
+Since we received orders for more products than we have available in inventory, our ending inventory will be 0 products.
 We sold our available 200 products, and the customers had to purchase 25 products elsewhere.
-This also means that we had a stock-out, since we ran out of inventory.
+This also means that we had a stock-out on Day 2, since we ran out of inventory.
 On Day 3 our starting inventory will again increase by 150 products and will we will thus have 150 products (0 + 150) in inventory.

-From the above example, we want to predict our daily starting and ending inventory levels over a period of 30 days, as well as the proportion of stock-outs over the study period, which is the total number of stock-outs over the period divided by the number of days in the study period.
+In this chapter we will predict our daily starting and ending inventory levels over a period of 30 days, as well as the proportion of stock-outs over the study period, which is the total number of stock-outs over the period divided by the number of days in the study period.

 In this lab we do the following:

 1. Develop a simulation model of our stock-outs and inventory levels based on random orders.
-2. Incorporate the drilling-process simulation model from our previous chapter to account for defective products and random orders, and predict stock-outs and inventory levels.
+2. Predict how larger production runs will influence stock-outs and inventory levels.
-3. Predict how increased inventory space and larger production runs will influence stock-outs and inventory levels.
+3. Incorporate the drilling-process simulation model from our previous chapter to account for defective products and random orders, and predict stock-outs and inventory levels.

 The specific R functions that are applicable to this chapter are:

 ```
-runif(), rnorm(), rep(), sample(), function(), round(), for, if
+runif(), rnorm(), rep(), sample(), round(), subset(), length(), median(), mean(), function(), for, if
 ```

 To find out more about the functions, type `?` followed by the R-function in the R console.